immutablehub/immutablehub_aireview_v1.0/README.md

 ## AI REVIEW IS IN EARLY STAGE

-## Discontinued due to pivoting towards a completely different architecture
+## Deprecated due to pivoting towards a completely different architecture